 Stanford PULSE Institute

-Showing 1 of 1 Results
+Showing 1-10 of 15 Results

-Marguerite Blake Wilbur Professor in Natural Science and Professor of Photon Science, of Applied Physics, of Physics and Director, Stanford PULSE Institute
+Marguerite Blake Wilbur Professor of Natural Science and Professor of Photon Science, of Applied Physics and of Physics

 BioPhil Bucksbaum holds the Marguerite Blake Wilbur Chair in Natural Science at Stanford University, with appointments in Physics, Applied Physics, and in Photon Science at SLAC.
-He also directs the Stanford PULSE Institute (ultrafast.stanford.edu).
-He and his wife Roberta Morris live in Menlo Park, California with their cat.
+He conducts his research in the Stanford PULSE Institute (https://web.stanford.edu/~phbuck).
+He and his wife Roberta Morris live in Menlo Park, California.
 Their grown daughter lives in Toronto.

 Bucksbaum was born and raised in Iowa, and graduated from Harvard in 1975.
 He attended U.C.
 Berkeley on a National Science Foundation Graduate Fellowship and received his Ph.D. in 1980 for atomic parity violation experiments under Professor Eugene Commins, with whom he also has co-authored a textbook, “Weak Interactions of Leptons and Quarks.”
 In 1981 he joined Bell Laboratories, where he pursued new applications of ultrafast coherent radiation from terahertz to vacuum ultraviolet, including time-resolved VUV ARPES, and strong-field laser-atom physics.